ml4ai/ggan/README.md

 Note: The source code contains multiple files used to train other models

-Note: The optimization problem is complicated: changing hyperparameters slightly may result in huge changes in the generated texture quality
+Note: The optimization problem is complicated [changing hyperparameters slightly may result in a huge change in the generated texture quality]

 If you use the source code please cite the following paper: